tempoCollaboration/OQuPy/CONTRIBUTING.md

 $ tox -e py36 say_hi_test.py
 ```
 Here `say_hi_test.py` is the path of the test file *relative to the tests
-directory and this command should be run from the OQuPy base directory!*
+directory* and here (and below) the command must again be run from the base
+directory of the repository.

 #### 7.3 test pylint only
 This checks the code [code style](https://www.python.org/dev/peps/pep-0008/)